micharbet/CLE/doc/Modules.md

 the other side, module removal means not exactly deletion just the file is moved int $HOME/.cle/inactive.
 Another fact is that any residuals of modules are still in memory of sessions started before removal.
-In other words, even if mod-something has been removed, it had been activated when CLE started so if you require full deactivation you need to start nev session.
+In other words, even if mod-something has been removed, full deactivation happens in new session.

 ## Module repository